mli171/changepointGA/README.md

 changepointGA, which encodes changepoint chromosomes in an integer format.
 Furthermore, changepointGA facilitates the dynamic and simultaneous estimation of changepoint models hyperparameters, changepoint configurations, and model parameters, leading to more robust and accurate analyses.
-Several simulation studies and real-world applications are discussed to illustrate the package capabilities.

 ## Installation
 You can install the version of changepointGA from CRAN: